ACS Fellows Program

 The American Chemical Society (ACS) Fellows Program was created by the ACS Board of Directors in December 2008 to recognize members of ACS for outstanding achievements in and contributions to science, the profession, and the Society.

-The American Chemical Society is proud to announce its 2014 class of ACS Fellows.
+The American Chemical Society recognizes its 2014 class of ACS Fellows.
 Congratulations to these 99 members for their outstanding contributions to science, the profession, and the ACS community.
 A press release was issued by the ACS Office of Public Affairs.

 The 2014 ACS Fellows were inducted at the 248th ACS National Meeting in San Francisco, CA.

 ACS Fellows Selection